Applied Part 3. Project Constitution: First Rules Referendum

 - the mutable layer allows refining playbooks for recurring incidents;

-- edit genealogy preserves reason, votes, decision hash, and activation moment.
+- the genealogy of edits preserves the reason, the votes, the decision hash, and the moment of activation.

-Next, these norms will be checked in an LLM duel: Verifier against Implementor.
+Next, these norms will be tested in an LLM duel: Verifier vs Implementor.

 Artifacts and Readiness Criteria